seeky-camelid/seeky-camelid.github.io/src/blog/post_3.md

 title: "Paper notes: TinyStories: How Small Can Language Models Be and Still Speak Coherent English?"
 ---

+In terms of neural network models, the two size extremes: the gargantuan and the infinitesimal, are both where the cutting edge research is interested in.

+I recently came across an interesting small language model (SLM) called TinyStories because of work:

+Model card (33M variant): [TinyStories-33M](https://huggingface.co/roneneldan/TinyStories-33M)

+Paper: [TinyStories: How Small Can Language Models Be and Still Speak Coherent English?](https://arxiv.org/abs/2305.07759) (Eldan and Li, 2023)

+This post are some rough notes.

 # Main contributions:

 ## A new dataset(s) for SLM